viktor-silakov/playwright-mcp-advanced/README.md

   - Parameters:
     - `raw` (boolean, optional): Whether to return without compression (in PNG format).
 Default is false, which returns a JPEG image.
     - `filename` (string, optional): File name to save the screenshot to.
 Defaults to `page-{timestamp}.{png|jpeg}` if not specified.
+    - `fullPage` (boolean, optional): Whether to take a screenshot of the full scrollable page.
+Cannot be combined with element/ref/locator parameters.
+    - `locator` (string, optional): Playwright locator string to screenshot a specific element (e.g., "#id", ".class", "text=Hello").
+Cannot be combined with element/ref/fullPage parameters.
     - `element` (string, optional): Human-readable element description used to obtain permission to screenshot the element.
 If not provided, the screenshot will be taken of viewport.
 If element is provided, ref must be provided too.
     - `ref` (string, optional): Exact target element reference from the page snapshot.
 If not provided, the screenshot will be taken of viewport.
 If ref is provided, element must be provided too.
   - Read-only: **true**